RossTrainline/IdentityProviderDemo/README.md

 This solution contains two projects; an instance of IdentityServer running as an IDP and an instance of IdentityServer providing access control.
 Both projects have been created using Duende IdentityServer.Templates (dotnet new isinmem).
 They contain in-memory users, clients and resources rather than using a database implementation for these objects.

-- The IdentityServer instance uses `AddOpenIdConnect()` to register the new identity provider in `HostingExtensions.cs`.
+- The IdentityServer instance uses `AddOpenIdConnect()` to register the new identity provider in `HostingExtensions.cs`
-- The IdentityProvider instance has the IdentityServer instance added as a `Client` in `Config.cs`.
+- The IdentityProvider instance has the IdentityServer instance added as a `Client` in `Config.cs`

 ### Instructions for running locally